Weaning from Tube Feeding – Intensives Programming

 - Transitioning off of G-Tubes or NG tubes

-- Thorough assessment and collaboration with child‘s medical team
+- Comprehensive emotional, physical, and social readiness assessment in collaboration with child‘s medical team

 - Instructions and support for long-term success